Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 64,465 people, 22,088 houses or apartments, and a median cost of homes of $890,018, Santa Cruz house prices are not only among the most expensive in California, Santa Cruz real estate also is some of the most expensive in all of America.
+With a population of 65,021, 22,088 total housing units (homes and apartments), and a median house value of $890,018, Santa Cruz house prices are not only among the most expensive in California, Santa Cruz real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Santa Cruz, accounting for 54.47% of the city's housing units.
 Other types of housing that are prevalent in Santa Cruz include large apartment complexes or high rise apartments ( 23.68%), duplexes, homes converted to apartments or other small apartment buildings ( 10.49%), and a few row houses and other attached homes ( 8.98%).